oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 NAME               CHART VERSION APP VERSION	DESCRIPTION ingress-nginx/ingress-nginx	2.12.0       	0.34.1     	Ingress controller for Kubernetes using NGINX a...
 ```
-> **NOTE**: After updating the Helm repository, the NGINX version listed may be newer that the one appearing here.
+> **NOTE**: After updating the Helm repository, the NGINX version listed may be newer than the one appearing here.
 Please check with the NGINX site for the latest supported versions.

-### 2. Install the NGINX operator
+### 2. Install the NGINX ingress controller

 > **NOTE**: The NGINX version used for the install should match the version found with `helm search`.